desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 > **Note:** Since listeners can't be removed, don't add a listener to an object that's intended to 'outlive' the listener.
 For example, from the {@link Activity.ready()} method, don't add a listener to an object that stays around during the entire lifetime of the application.
 In that case, use a (service) observer, or find a way to attach the target object to the activity.

+### Async event streams {#listen-async}

+Rather than using a callback function, you can also use an _async iterable_ to listen for events.
+This allows for a different syntax, and ensures that each event is handled in sequence, even if the event is emitted while the listener is still processing a previous event.

+{@import :listen-async}

 ## Observers {#observers}

 The Desk framework provides an even more powerful mechanism for handling events, in the form of _observers_.